 IBA may increase vehicle braking in situations when it may not be necessary.
 You could block the flow of traffic.
 If this occurs, take your foot off the brake pedal and then apply the brakes as needed.

 FAB and IBA can be disabled through vehicle personalization.
-See the "Auto Collision Preparation" information in "Collision/Detection Systems" under Vehicle Personalization and a vehicle is also detected on the same side, the display will flash as an extra warning not to change lanes.
-Since this system is part of the Lane Change Alert (LCA) system, read the entire LCA section before using this feature.
+See the "Auto Collision Preparation" information in "Collision/Detection Systems" under Vehicle Personalization ⇔ 139.

 Side Blind Zone Alert (SBZA)